marcduiker/marcduiker.github.io/_posts/2017-01-03-hands-on-with-sitecore-helix-setting-up-automated-build-packaging-continuous-delivery.md

 Carefully read the following paragraph from the [Helix Architecure Principles](http://helix.sitecore.net/principles/architecture-principles/modules.html){:target="_blank"}:

-> Keep in mind that in Helix, modules are business-centric.
+> "Keep in mind that in Helix, modules are business-centric.
 This means that they should relate to business objectives and group together multiple technology entities that refer to this objective.
-> This principle goes against many traditional software conventions - such as the ones dictated by MVC (models, controllers and views) or even Sitecore (templates, layouts, settings) - that define grouping based on their type, rather than their business objective.
+> This principle goes against many traditional software conventions - such as the ones dictated by MVC (models, controllers and views) or even Sitecore (templates, layouts, settings) - that define grouping based on their type, rather than their business objective."

 The Sitecore Habitat solution currently constists of: